Supmanzz555/Recipes/README.md

-# HI welcome to my first ever project!
+# Hello! welcome to my first ever project!

 The purpose of this project is to learning basic of html like how to add image   list  and paragraph , So write simple website about recipe of popular thai food "PadKraPao" which has 2 version with egg and not